 Every morning, customers would drop off their cantinas (which, for convenience, had the family name painted on top) and would pick it up sometime before noon.
-The delicious lunch would arrive served in strict order: habichuelas at the bottom, meat in the middle (usually pollo guisado, or this Dominican Carne Guisada), followed by rice, and fritos verdes and salad on top.
+The delicious lunch would arrive served in a strict order: habichuelas at the bottom, meat in the middle (usually pollo guisado, or this Dominican Carne Guisada), followed by rice, and fritos verdes and salad on top.
 The ultimate convenience.

 In this age of disposables, the venerable cantina is now considered déclassé, a pity really, as proven by the mountains of Styrofoam plates flung everywhere, creating more and more pollution and waste.
 Maybe we should bring the cantina back.